What impact will the pandemic have on the future of our cities? Only the history books will be able to say for sure.

 That’s why we’ve commissioned Arup’s City Living Barometer – a survey of 5,000 residents across five major European cities: London, Paris, Madrid, Berlin and Milan.
 The survey used the 15-minute city concept – which argues that people enjoy a better quality of life when amenities are within 15 minutes walking or cycling distance from their home – to roughly assess the liveability of each city.
 The idea was originally developed by Professor Carlos Moreno at the Sorbonne and espouses a new approach to urban design.

-We wanted to investigate how lockdowns and the pandemic, restricting people’s movements to their neighbourhoods, highlighted the benefits and shortcomings of those neighbourhoods and the possible consequences for future design. ” Malcolm Smith Global Masterplanning and Urban Design Leader
+We wanted to investigate how lockdowns and the pandemic, restricting people’s movements to their neighbourhoods, highlighted the benefits and shortcomings of those neighbourhoods and the possible consequences for future design. ” Malcolm Smith Australasian Cities Leader and Arup Fellow in Masterplanning and Urban Design

 What our survey found

 Residents of London, Paris, Madrid, Berlin and Milan were asked how far they had to travel to green space, a shop that sells groceries, a medical facility, a school, a restaurant or café, and a leisure centre or gym.
 To gauge people’s attitudes to city life during the pandemic we also asked if they had considered leaving their city because of the pandemic or if they moved out temporarily at any point.

 We found that London stood out compared to the other European cities as, on average, a 23.5-minute city.
 It also had by far the largest number of people (59%) who considered leaving and the highest (41%) that moved out temporarily (see table for comparison with other cities).
 Almost half of Londoners complained that amenities were too far away.

 What this means for cities